Vikebygd

-Vikebygd is a village in Vindafjord municipality in Rogaland county, Norway.
+Vikebygd is a village in Vindafjord Municipality in Rogaland county, Norway.
 The village is located along the Ålfjorden, about 9 km straight west of the village of Ølensvåg.
-The village was the administrative centre of the former municipality of Vikebygd which existed from 1902 until 1964.
+The village was the administrative centre of the old Vikebygd Municipality which existed from 1902 until 1964.
 Vikebygd is the site of Vikebygd Church.
 The village is a mostly agricultural area, although many residents commute to the nearby city of Haugesund, about 40 km to the southwest.